 As such, a traditional dog collar and lead just won’t cut it.
 Purpose-made elastic harnesses are provided by the Villmarkssenter for both husky and hiker, ensuring that the powerful animals don’t pull their leaders head over heels.
 Waterproof jackets and trousers are also provided as the hiking route can get muddy and wet.

 As we approached the kennels, a dissonance of howls filled the Arctic night: a chilling sound that belied the friendly and enthusiastic reception that was waiting for us.

 Our huskies were brought to us one by one.
 I immediately fell in love with the affectionate and excitable Ika, a husky with thick fur, big ears and a lolling tongue.
 Essentially, everything a dog should be!
 (Kia was less than impressed when I said ‘Ika’ was an anagram of ‘Kia’, the other love of my life.)

 Once kitted up, we headed out on the hike.
 Unfortunately, there was cloud cover so we didn’t get to see the northern lights, but we didn’t mind as our trip had already provided a stunning aurora display.
 Also, if I’m completely honest, I didn’t really care.
 I wasn’t looking up the sky at all; I was more interested in my husky, who was actually the one taking me on a hike!

 “There’s no real trick to it,” he said.
-“Just treat the dogs well, show them plenty of love and they’ll make great sled dogs.”
+“Just treat the dogs properly, feed them well (they require special huskie food) and show them plenty of love, and they will make great sled dogs.”

 We went on to meet some of the puppies housed in large hutches where they can run around.
 If the adult huskies are excitable then the puppies are downright and ridiculously overexcitable.
 I challenge anyone to spend a minute in their company without beaming joyously from ear to ear.